AN ESTABLISHED SAFETY PROFILE DEMONSTRATED ACROSS 2 TRIALS AND >400 NSCLC PATIENTS TREATED WITH KRAZATI® (adagrasib)1-3

 *Denominator used to calculate the rate varied from 106 to 113 based on the number of patients with a baseline value and at least one post-treatment value.1

-Nausea, diarrhea, and vomiting were manageable with dose reductions, interruptions, and/or use of supportive concomitant medications
+Nausea, diarrhea, and vomiting were managed with dose reductions, interruptions, and/or use of supportive concomitant medications.6

-FOR MORE INFORMATION ABOUT MONITORING AND MANAGEMENT, REFER TO THE KRAZATI PRESCRIBING INFORMATION AND THERAPY MANAGEMENT GUIDE.
+FOR MORE INFORMATION ABOUT MONITORING AND MANAGEMENT OF ARs, REFER TO THE KRAZATI PRESCRIBING INFORMATION AND THERAPY MANAGEMENT GUIDE.

 PK=pharmacokinetics; PPI=proton pump inhibitor.